 We are a small club originally formed as a pressure group to campaign against threatened developments in King's Wood.
 Nowadays we encourage enjoyment of the forest and its natural environment through our Walks & Events, see Downloads page.

-If you would like to join the Friends a membership form can be found on the Downloads page.
-Single membership is £7 and joint/family £14 or pay on the day £4.00.
+Single membership is £10 and joint/family £15 or pay on the day £4.00.
 Accompanied children are free of charge.

 Following a grant from Awards for All we produced a leaflet of circular walks from the villages of Molash, Godmersham, Chilham and Boughton Lees into King's Wood.
 This is currently being revised, although you can still see the walks online and print copies from the Downloads page.